Kian Leavy: International career

 Leavy has featured at youth level for the Republic of Ireland at U15 and U18 level.
 In March 2022, he featured for the Republic of Ireland U20 side in a 1–0 win against the Republic of Ireland Amateur team in a friendly at Whitehall Stadium.
 Leavy made his debut for the Republic of Ireland U21 team in a 2–1 friendly win over Iceland U21 at Turners Cross on 26 March 2023.

+On 30 May 2026, Leavy was called up to the senior Republic of Ireland squad for the first time, for a friendly away to Canada.
+On 5 June 2026, Leavy made his senior international debut, coming on as a substitute to replace Troy Parrott in a 1–1 draw with Canada at the Saputo Stadium in Montreal.
+In doing so, he became the first St Patrick's Athletic player to be capped by the senior international team while playing for the club since Noel Campbell in 1971.